 Here are three warning signs that you have been or are about to be scammed:

-1. If you have to pay to collect a prize: Every single time someone asks you to pay money to win something — even if it’s just a “fee” — it’s a scam.
+1. If you have to pay to collect a prize: Every single time someone asks you to pay money to claim a prize — even if it’s just a “fee” — it’s a scam.

 2. If “Publishers Clearing House” ever calls you to say you’ve won: The company does not call winners.
 It’s a scam.

-People do win PCH prizes.
+The truth is that people do win Publishers Clearing House prizes.
 In 2018, an elderly Wilkes-Barre, Pennsylvania, woman won PCH’s $5,000 A Week “Forever” Prize, according to a newspaper account.

 But far more people end up feeling disappointed and tricked by reading too much into PCH’s well-written “You may be a winner” headers on its correspondence.

-Money expert Clark Howard is not a fan of get-rich-quick schemes, even if there’s no scheme per se.
-So here’s the bottom line: The only windfall that you can truly count on is the one you save for.
+Money expert Clark Howard is not a fan of get-rich-quick schemes, even if there is no scam.
+The bottom line: The only windfall that you can truly count on is the one you save for.